alpaca-core/alpaca-core-sdk/README.md

 It provides a unified API for doing inference with multiple models.
 The API itself can be split into two layers:

-* Programming-language specific: The API which one calls writing code in a specific programming language.
+* Programming language specific (Language API): The API which one calls writing code in a specific programming language.
 It's just a means to call the:
 * Inference API: A JSON/CBOR/POJO-like API which is used to communicate with the underlying inference engines following their specific API schema.

 Read the [full introduction here](doc/intro.md).